Success! Thank You for Downloading Form 941 Guide from TaxBandits! Please check your email now!

 Form 8974 is used to determine the amount of credit that can be claimed for the increasing research activities.

-To get this amount, subtract line 11g from line 10, the amount on line 12 can’t be less than zero.
+To get this amount, Subtract line 11 from line 10 as the amount on line 12 can’t be less than zero.

-If the amount you entered in line 12 is more than the amount entered on line 13i, enter the difference here.
+If the amount you entered in line 12 is more than the amount entered in line 13.
+Enter the difference and refer to the instructions below:

-• If you are a monthly schedule depositor and making a payment for the amount shown on Line 14, you can pay by EFW, EFT, Credit or debit card, check, money order.
+If you are a monthly schedule depositor and making a payment for the amount shown on Line 14, you can pay by EFW, EFTPS, Credit or debit card, check, money order.

-Enter the difference, if line 13g is more than line 12.
-Choose either box, Apply to next return or send a refund as you prefer
+Enter the difference, if line 13 is more than line 12.
+Choose either box, Apply to next return, or send a refund as you prefer.

 If you deposited more than the correct amount for the quarter, you can either choose to get the refund for the overpayment or apply it to your next 941 return.